The Hamilton House, AKA The Worthington House, in History

 Grace Worthington Swabey (1893-1984)

 Named after her mother, Grace Worthington attended Wellesley College near Boston, Massachusetts, from 1915-17.
 Grace also earned her MA in Education from University of California at Berkeley.
-She married Lawrence Swabey of Kirkland, WA.
-Wellesley Peak The first Quilcene forest ranger for the U.S. Forest Service was Mr. G.A.
-Whitehead, who became a life-long friend […]
+She married Lawrence […]

 William “WJ” Jenner Worthington (1863-1936)

 WJ was the eldest son of William, Sr. and Ellen Jenner Worthington.
 WJ was always close to his brother, Edgar.
-Edgar made frequent visits throughout his lifetime to WJ’s family home in Quilcene.
-WJ and Ed were business partners all their lives in a variety of ventures.
-In the late 1880s WJ (also known as […]
+Edgar made frequent visits throughout his lifetime to WJ’s family […]